 Did New Jersey accept the Medicaid Expansion?

+This site is privately owned and is not associated with the government.
+It contains information to help you in your Medicaid application process.
 The Affordable Care Act Medicaid expansion in New Jersey changed the eligibility rules for residents seeking affordable healthcare within the state.
 In 2012, an ACA Medicaid expansion was enacted, and states were given the opportunity to either accept the expansion or reject the expansion and continue on with the basic Medicaid coverage options.
 New Jersey was one of the 31 states that opted to expand the Affordable Care Act Medicaid eligibility rules, which has greatly benefited the state since.
 Many applicants already established in the program wondered, “What is the expansion of Medicaid, and will I be affected?”
 In truth, the ACA expansion of Medicaid only affected new applicants who had not yet received benefits, or who had not yet submitted applications.
 Obamacare Medicaid expansion details were given to each state so that the departments could understand what the new program meant, as well as so they could see how the budget for the expansion would influence their states.
 Luckily for New Jersey residents, the state chose to go forward with the Affordable Care Act expansion for Medicaid, which has yielded positive results.
 So, what is the Obamacare Medicaid expansion, exactly?
 The new ACA Medicaid eligibility rules expanded Medicaid qualifications for thousands of New Jersey residents who did not otherwise find approval under the old Medicaid program.
 For those wondering exactly how the ACA expansion of Medicaid benefitted New Jersey, continue reviewing the sections provided below.

 ACA Medicaid Expansion in New Jersey